-Professor, Department of Industrial Administration, Director Faculty of Science & Technology Hayato Ohwada The Division of Next Generation Data Mining Technology was established in April 2011.
+Fig. 2 Home Page [Forum on Fire Safety in Asia] Division of Next Generation Data Mining Technology Director Professor, Department of Industrial Administration, Faculty of Science & Technology Hayato Ohwada The Division of Next Generation Data Mining Technology was established in April 2011.
 While new itself, its predecessor was the Research Institute for Science and Technology Knowledge Interface, established in 2005 (and formally concluded in March 2011).
 The institute to took a broad, multi-disciplinary approach to the development of techniques for the extraction of meaning from vast amounts of data; moreover, as announced at international conferences and presented in scientific journals, among the many accomplishments of the institute are the application of parallel inductive learning and inference engines to data mining systems, the development of multi-domain motif search tools for use in bioinformatics systems, and the use of rotational illusions in medical image analysis systems.
 While sharing the same basic perception of the issues, the Division of Next Generation Data Mining Technology is characterized by its focus on the development of nextgeneration data mining technologies for medical/biometric applications and Web-based data.
 Toward this end, it contains within its organizational structure a multidisciplinary range of specialties centered on core proficiencies in artificial intelligence and statistics.
-Here, experts bring together their expertise to create new, highly sophisticated methods of information processing by combining traditional statistical methods with AI-based based inference engines to develop data mining tools capable of extracting habitual patterns and knowledge from the web and from biometric lifelog databases.
+Here, experts bring together their expertise to create new, highly sophisticated methods of information processing by combining traditional statistical methods with Al-based based inference engines to develop data mining tools capable of extracting habitual patterns and knowledge from the web and from biometric lifelog databases.
 The division currently consists of 14 experts in such diverse specializations as knowledge engineering, cognitive science, statistical science, bioinformatics, system engineering, and even civil engineering.
 Collaborative relationships among these individuals are illustrated in Figure 1.
 Target database

-Hayato Ohwada (System development), Fumio Mizoguchi (System assessment), Hiroyuki Nishiyama (Programming language design) Taku Harada (Hypothesis search algorithms), Masayuki Takeda (Grid computing), Munehiro Takimoto (Performance analysis) Fig.1 Collaboration among researchers within the Division of Next Generation Data Mining Technology.
+Development of inductive learning systems/data mining tools Hayato Ohwada (System development), Fumio Mizoguchi (System assessment), Hiroyuki Nishiyama (Programming language design), Taku Harada (Hypothesis search algorithms), Masayuki Takeda (Grid computing), Munehiro Takimoto (Performance analysis) Fig.1 Collaboration among researchers within the Division of Next Generation Data Mining Technology.

 Hayato Ohwada We have brought together experts in various fields, including informatics, statistics, bioinformatics, and life sciences, as we strive to develop the world's most effective data mining tools and to broadly demonstrate their usefulness.
 Research Content Extraction of habitual patterns and knowledge from lifelog biometric databases.
 Objectives Creation of new, highly sophisticated methods of information processing by combining traditional statistical methods with Al-based inference engines to develop data mining tools capable of extracting habitual patterns and other knowledge from databases.
 Future Development Goals Attainment of the world's highest level of data mining tool performance as demonstrated through participation in competitive contests, and provision of new tools for supporting various scientific and technological development efforts.
-Although established only one year ago, the division is already advancing a number of interesting research projects, among them the so-called "Li-Phone (Life-log using Phone)".
-This project seeks to collect behavioral data for subsequent mining by tracking the usage of an individual's smartphone to create a lifelog-a continuously updated record of what a user does and when and where the user does it.
+The division is already advancing a number of interesting research projects, among them the so-called "Li-Phone (Life-log using Phone)".
+This project seeks to collect behavioral data for subsequent mining by tracking the usage of an individual' s smartphone to create a lifelog-a continuously updated record of what a user does and when and where the user does it.
 GPS or another such function is used to track location; the smartphone itself, similarly, is used to monitor the person's calling history, Web browsing history, e-mail traffic, and so on.